z4kn4fein/stashbox/README.md

 //resolution
 var catti = container.Resolve<IHuman>(overrides: new[] { new TypeOverride(typeof(IWeapon), new Taulmaril()) });
 ```
-> The configuration above indicates that instead of the standard registration Stashbox will override Catti's weapon with Taulmaril.
+> The configuration above indicates that instead of the standard registration, Stashbox will override Catti's weapon with Taulmaril.

 Or by their name:
 ###Named overrides